 So why are we still eating radioactive mushrooms and berries, and why are we still building new nuclear power stations?

 In 2016 I was in Novozybkov, a town of Old Believers in the south of the Bryansk region.
 Shortly after the disaster, the town’s residents were going to be relocated, but at the beginning of the 90s – with the economic crisis affecting decisions – plans for the town were limited to decontamination.
 Greenpeace took samples from Novozybkov, and other villages of the Bryansk region.

-People quickly began to pick mushrooms and berries in the forest again, to keep cattle, to collect game – all of which were radioactive.
-Most alarmingly, these products – Chernobyl berries and mushrooms – are sold to other regions; no-one is immune from radioactive products getting into their homes.
+Despite the warnings, people quickly began to pick mushrooms and berries in the forest again, to keep cattle, to collect game – all of which were radioactive.
+Most alarmingly, these products – Chornobyl berries and mushrooms – are sold to other regions; no-one is immune from radioactive products getting into their homes.